"The soul should always stand ajar, ready to welcome the ecstatic experience."

 Underneath the small, defended self is a deeper nature: spacious, intelligent, and strong.
 Brilliancy is one way this nature shows itself.

-You are not a tiny, separate someone trying to control everything.
-A bright intelligence can support you from within.
+We are not a tiny, separate someone trying to control everything.
+A bright intelligence can support us from within.

 Inquiry